Women Talking (novel): Plot

 Women Talking opens with a note from the author in which she describes her novel as both "a reaction through fiction" to true-life events and "an act of female imagination."
 The true-life events Toews refers to took place in the Manitoba Colony, a remote Mennonite community in Bolivia.
 Over a period of years, from 2005 to 2009, girls and women would wake up to discover they had been raped.
 The nighttime attacks were attributed to ghosts and demons, or said to be God's punishment for their sins, or merely the result of "wild female imagination."
 Eventually, it was revealed a group of male colonists had been using a chemical spray to sedate whole households in order to sexually assault the women.
 In 2011, eight men were convicted in a Bolivian court, each one receiving a lengthy prison sentence.

-Women Talking takes place on a Mennonite Colony called Molotschna in the aftermath of similarly traumatic events.
+Women Talking takes place in a Mennonite Colony called Molotschna in the aftermath of similarly traumatic events.
 Eight men believed to have committed the nighttime attacks are captured and locked in a shed.
-One of them is accidentally killed while being confronted by group of angry colonists and another is attacked with a scythe by Salome, one of the raped women.
+One of them is accidentally killed while being confronted by a group of angry colonists and another is attacked with a scythe by Salome, one of the raped women.
 Peters, the bishop of Molotschna, calls in the city police to have the suspects arrested for their own protection.
 Now the men have gone to the city to post bail for the suspects so that they can await trial from home.
 It will also give the women the opportunity to forgive the men in order to guarantee everyone's place in heaven.
 Any woman who does not forgive the men, according to Peters, will be excommunicated.

 While the men are away, the women of the colony hold a referendum.
 On the ballot are three options, each one represented by an illustration: forgive the men and do nothing; stay in the colony and fight; leave the colony.
 The votes are equal between 'stay and fight' and 'leave,' and eight women, four from the Friesen family, and four from the Loewen family, are appointed to break the deadlock.
 In the hours that remain before the men return, the women hold secret meetings in a hayloft to debate the issue and come to a decision.